Bitexbot/documentations/docs/exchange/bybit.md

 1. Go to Binance and navigate to **Profile > API > Create New Key**
 2. Naming the API something memorable such as "Bitexbot API".
+3. To avoid that your API key expires, click on "Specified IPs only" then copy and paste our trusted IP **78.47.73.106**.

 :::warning
 Please make sure your API key has "Positions", "Orders" and "Trade" permissions.
 Do not select any Wallet permissions.
 This is not something that Bitexbot wants or needs to operate successfully.